 - Red Oni, Blue Oni: Tummler and Solomon.
 Solomon is innocent and childlike, and Tummler is pure nihilism.
 Tummler seems to despise life and everything in it, Solomon expresses a love of life and its beauty even in a place as dismal as Xenia.

 - Self-Made Orphan: According to Solomon, the two skinhead brothers shown in one scene were normal boys before they killed their parents.

 - Shoot the Shaggy Dog: Critics of the film usually label it this.

-- Shout-Out: Two shout outs to the band Slayer; the patch on Solomon's jacket (which is also an allusion to the fact that he kills stray cats for money) and in one of the jarring film collages there is fan footage of a guy who has carved the band's logo into his arm which is genuine.
+- Two shout outs to the band Slayer; the patch on Solomon's jacket (which is also an allusion to the fact that he kills stray cats for money), and fan footage from one of the film collages of a guy who has carved the band's logo into his arm, which is genuine.

-- Soundtrack Dissonance: Depending on the scene.
-That being said, this is probably the only movie to ever feature Buddy Holly and Burzum on the same soundtrack.
-The opening scene with the happy song about farming played over footage of the Bunny Boy, a mute homeless child's sad daily routine definitely counts as this.
+- The opening scene with the happy song about farming played over footage of the Bunny Boy, a mute homeless child's sad daily routine definitely counts as this.

-- Surrealism: All possible definitions.
+- Surrealism: Of all possible definitions.
 One of Harmony Korine's trademarks, actually.

-- True Companions: Despite their general fucked-up-tivity, Tummler and Solomon.
+- Despite their general fucked-up-tivity, Tummler and Solomon.

 - The three sisters, Dot, Helen, and Darby, are always seen to get along well and are frequently together.